Example 1: Blue Coat Proxy Logs

 [source::....bluecoat] sourcetype = bluecoat [bluecoat] SHOULD_LINEMERGE = false

-Next identify which Enterprise Security dashboards we want to display the Blue Coat web proxy data.
+Next identify which PCI compliance dashboards we want to have display the Blue Coat web proxy data.

-Create the field extractions that will populate the fields according to the Common Information Model.
-Before we begin, restart Splunk so that it will recognize the add-on and source type defined in the previous steps.
+Now create the field extractions that will populate the fields according to the Common Information Model in the Knowledge Manager Manual.
+Before we begin, restart Splunk so that it will recognize the technology add-on and source type defined in the previous steps.